Teatro Real

 The groundbreaking of the Teatro Real was on 23 April 1818, under the reign of King Ferdinand VII, and it was formally opened by his daughter Queen Isabella II on 19 November 1850.
 It closed in 1925 due to damage to the building and reopened on 13 October 1966 as a symphonic music venue.
-Beginning in 1991, it underwent major refurbishment and renovation works and finally reopened as an opera house on 11 October 1997 with a floor area of 78210 m2 and a maximum capacity of 1,958 seats.
+Beginning in 1991, it underwent major refurbishment and renovation works and finally reopened as an opera house on 11 October 1997.
+It has a floor area of 78210 m2 and a maximum capacity of 1,958 seats.

 Since 1995, the theatre is managed by a public foundation in whose Board of Trustees are represented the Ministry of Culture of the Government of Spain, the Government of the Community of Madrid and the City Council of Madrid.
 Since 1998, its principal orchestra is the Orquesta Sinfónica de Madrid.

 In addition to its regular annual program of opera, dance, concerts and recitals, the theatre has hosted other special events throughout its history, such as the 14th Eurovision Song Contest in 1969, the 25th Goya Awards in 2011 or the Lotería Nacional's Christmas special draw since 2012.
-The Teatro Real received the "Opera Company of the Year" award at the 2020/21 International Opera Awards.
+The Royal Opera received the "Opera Company of the Year" award at the 2020/21 International Opera Awards.
 The building is listed as a Bien de Interés Cultural since 1993.

 History

 Background

 The former Teatro de los Caños del Peral was a theatre, built over an earlier corral de comedias, and opened in 1738 under the reign of King Philip V. It got its name from the nearby Fountain of the Pear Tree Canals.
-The theater was demolished in 1817 to clear the space for the current Teatro Real.
+The theatre was demolished in 1817 to clear the space for the current Teatro Real.

 Early years

 The current theatre was founded by King Ferdinand VII in 1818, and after thirty-two years of planning and construction, a Royal Order on 7 May 1850, decreed the immediate completion of the "Teatro de Oriente" and the building works were finished within five months.
 The opera house, located just opposite the Palacio Real, the official residence of the royal family, was finally inaugurated by Queen Isabella II on 19 November 1850, attending the performance of Donizetti's La favorite.

-The Teatro soon became one of the most prestigious opera houses in Europe.
+Madrid Opera soon became one of the most prestigious opera houses in Europe.
 For over five decades it hosted the most renowned singers and composers of the time.
 In the early period, it saw famous opera singers such as Alboni, Frezzolini, Marietta Gazzaniga, Rosina Penco, Giulia Grisi, Giorgio Ronconi, Italo Gardoni, Mario de Candia and Antonio Selva among many others.
 In 1863, Giuseppe Verdi visited the theatre for the Spanish premiere of his La forza del destino.
-At its peak, in the last quarter of the 19th century, the Teatro hosted world renowned artists such as Adela Borghi, Marie Sasse, Adelina Patti, Christina Nilsson, Luisa Tetrazzini, Mattia Battistini, Julián Gayarre, Angelo Masini, Francesco Tamagno and Enrico Tamberlick.
-In 1925, the Ballets Russes of Diaghilev performed in the theatre with the presence of Nijinsky and Stravinsky.
+At its peak, in the last quarter of the 19th century, the Teatro hosted world renowned artists such as Adelaide Borghi, Marie Sasse, Adelina Patti, Christina Nilsson, Luisa Tetrazzini, Mattia Battistini, Julián Gayarre, Angelo Masini, Francesco Tamagno and Enrico Tamberlick.
+In 1917, the Ballets Russes of Diaghilev performed in the theatre with the presence of Nijinsky and Stravinsky.